jgsrty/jgsrty.github.io/docs/english/2020/April/Learning Has No Past.md

 Wisdom comes when there is the maturity of self-knowing.

-Without knowing oneself, order is not possible, and therefore there is no virtue.
+Without knowing oneself, order is not possible, and therefore there is no `virtue`.

 Now, learning about oneself, and accumulating knowledge about oneself, are two different things...